paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-14-away_to_galway.markdown

 After checking in to my hotel, I walked along the River Corrib towards the [cathedral][5].
 This dominant feature of the city is a relatively recent addition, only completed in 1965.
 I ventured inside as the sunlight pierced though its many stained glass windows, their colourful light illuminating the otherwise grey stone columns.

 I'm not sure when Galway first came to mind as a destination -- I'm sure Ed Sheeran's latest [focus-grouped ditty][3] subconsciously played its part -- but [photos from across the Connemara region][4] intrigued me, and I soon wanted to contribute more images to this collection.
-It was photos from nearby Salthill that really attracted my attention, so I decided to spend the evening walking along its promenade.
+It was photos from nearby Salthill that really caught my attention, so I decided to spend the evening walking along its promenade.

 {% figure caption:"Salthill diving tower" class:"u-bleed" %}
 {% include image.html preset="showcase" path="2017/05/salthill_diving_tower.jpg" %}
 {% endfigure %}

-At its western end, the bright yellow Blackrock diving tower reaches into the bay, from which brave souls can be seen leaping into Galway Bay.
+At its western end, the bright yellow Blackrock Diving Tower reaches into the bay, from which brave souls can be seen leaping into Galway Bay.
 I asked one if he knew how cold the water was: "Freezing.
 If you asked me to be more specific, I would say very, very freezing!"

 ## Connemara and the Wild Atlantic Way
 The next day promised to be the most enjoyable of this trip, with a drive north to Connemara National Park.
 Here lies [Diamond Hill][6], a 1450ft peak that rewarded this weary climber with stunning views across the nearby coastline and Twelve Bens mountain range.